-Represents an instruction name, without taking into account optional instruction parameters that follow the instruction name after a whitespace character.
-The name of instruction meta-class is the name of an instruction without including instruction parameters.
+Represents an instruction name without taking into account optional instruction parameters following the instruction name after a whitespace character.
+The name of an instruction meta-class is the name of an instruction without including instruction parameters.
 Example:

-This instruction meta-class might represent an instruction that moves an agent in the environment in specific direction.
-However, a movement direction is not included in the name of the instruction meta-class does not include a movement direction.
+This instruction meta-class might represent an instruction that moves an agent in an environment one step in a specific direction.
+The name of this instruction meta-class does not include a movement direction.

-Represents an instruction name, optionally followed by instruction parameters.
-Distinct strings, where every string consists of an instruction name and normalized instruction parameters (see Setting the Instruction Parameters String, for a description of normalization rules), correspond to distinct instruction classes.
+Represents an instruction name optionally followed by instruction parameters.
+Distinct strings, where every string consists of an instruction name and instruction parameters in canonical form (see Setting Text Instruction Parameters), identify distinct instruction classes.
 Example:

 This instruction class might represent an instruction that moves an agent in the environment one step in the north direction.

-For example, instruction ‘move north’ and other movement instructions might return a bitmask of four bits (i.e. an integer number in the range 0 to 15) after performing the move.
-A bit of the bitmask equal to 0 might indicate that there is an obstacle in a corresponding direction, thus giving a piece of information to the agent about configuration of the environment.
-Depending on the implementation of the agent, it may be useful to return the special instruction outcome 16 if there is an obstacle in a direction specified by an emitted instruction, and this obstacle disallows the agent to move.
+For example, the instruction ‘move north’ as well as other movement instructions might return a bitmask of four bits (i.e. an integer number in the range 0 to 15) after performing a move.
+A bit of this bitmask equal to 0 might indicate that there is an obstacle in a corresponding direction, thus giving a piece of information to the agent about the configuration of an environment.
+It might also be useful to return special outcome 16 if there is an obstacle in a direction specified by an emitted instruction, and this obstacle disallows the agent to move.

 move north move east move south move west

-An instance of instruction class in an assembler program.
-For example, in assembler program fragment
+An instance of an instruction class in an assembler program.
+For example, in the assembler program fragment

 move north joe 14, return_back move north ... return_back: move south ...

-there are two instances of instruction class ‘move north’.
+there are two instances of ‘move north’ instruction class.